Tajik alphabets: History

 As a result of the influence of Islam in the region, Tajik was written in the Persian alphabet up to the 1920s.
 Until this time, the language was not thought of as separate and simply considered a dialect of the Persian language.
 The Soviets began by simplifying the Persian alphabet in 1923, before moving to a Latin-based system in 1927.
 The Latin script was introduced by the Soviet Union as part of an effort to increase literacy and distance the, at that time, largely illiterate population, from the Islamic Central Asia.
 There were also practical considerations.
 The regular Persian alphabet, being an abjad, does not provide sufficient letters for representing the vowel system of Tajik.
 In addition, the abjad is more difficult to learn, each letter having different forms depending on the position in the word.

 The Decree on Romanisation made this law in April 1928.
 The Latin variant for Tajik was based on the work by Turcophone scholars who aimed to produce a unified Turkic alphabet, despite Tajik not being a Turkic language.
 The literacy campaign was successful, with near-universal literacy being achieved by the 1950s.

-As part of the "russification" of Central Asia, the Cyrillic script was introduced in the late 1930s.
+During the russification processes in Central Asia, the Cyrillic script was introduced in the late 1930s.
 The alphabet remained Cyrillic until the end of the 1980s with the disintegration of the Soviet Union.
 In 1989, with the growth in Tajik nationalism, a law was enacted declaring Tajik the state language.
 In addition, the law officially equated Tajik with Persian, placing the word Farsi (the endonym for the Persian language) after Tajik.
 The law also called for a gradual reintroduction of the Perso-Arabic alphabet.

 The Persian alphabet was introduced into education and public life, although the banning of the Islamic Renaissance Party in 1993 slowed down the adoption.
 In 1999, the word Farsi was removed from the state-language law.
 As of 2004 the de facto standard in use was the Cyrillic alphabet and As of 1996, only a very small part of the population could read the Persian alphabet.